Matchoo95/Universe-Simulation-in-Java/README.md

-# Universe - a project to simulate an alternative, finite universe.
+# Universe Simulation - University Year 1 Programming Coursework

+In this coursework we were given some requirements to create a simulation of an alternative universe.
+Here is my answer to the coursework.

+Coursework mark: 80 /100 (70%+ is a First)

 # Brief Coursework Outline
 A more indepth outline of the coursework can be found in the "Coursework Brief.pdf" file.